ivoa-std/ModelInstanceInVot/README.md

 - The mapping is gathered in one block global for the VOTable
 - The structure of the block is as follow
-    - A list of the VODML models that are used
+    - A reference to the mapped VODML
     - A set of globals instances that can be referenced by any other components
     - A Set of table mapping blocks: one per table